chrisvizes/chrisvizes.github.io/pages/about.md

 - **Alteryx Designer Advanced** (Jun 2020)
     - Able to demonstrate higher-level abilities with Alteryx Designer.
 - **Tableau Desktop Certified Associate** (Jan 2020)
-    - Achieved via an exam demonstrating a comprehensive understanding of functionality in Tableau Desktop.
+    - Able to demonstrate a comprehensive understanding of functionality in Tableau Desktop.
 - **Alteryx Designer Core** (Dec 2019)
     - Able to demonstrate comfort with the core tooling of Alteryx Designer.
 - **George Pugh Memorial Prize** (Jul 2018)